 firstname.lastname@example.org (Room 3309A)

 When Randall Goldsmith was an undergraduate, he was one of those chemistry majors who couldn’t quite figure out which type of chemistry he liked best.
-He later learned that it was ok to be interdisciplinary.
-When not doing or teaching chemistry, he can be found chasing frisbees or cooking lentil soup.
+He later learned that he also really liked physics, materials science, engineering, and biology, and that it was ok to be interdisciplinary.
+When not doing or teaching chemistry, he can be found chasing frisbees or cooking whatever Kenji López-Alt tells him to cook.
 His least-favorite part of being a chemistry professor is having to (sometimes) tuck in his shirt.

 Mike joined the Goldsmith Group in July 2018 after completing his PhD in chemistry at Northwestern University with Professor Rick Van Duyne.
 His current research revolves around molecular spectroscopy inside photonic crystals.
 Outside of the lab, Mike enjoys cooking, hiking, playing the bass guitar, and being kept up all night by half-baked ideas.